-Luxury ocean cruises typically are defined by spacious staterooms, as noted above, fine dining, an all-inclusive product, including beer, wine and spirits, gratuities and shore excursions on one luxury cruise line (Regent Seven Seas Cruises).
+Luxury ocean cruises typically are defined by spacious staterooms, as noted above, fine dining, an all-inclusive product, including beer, wine and spirits and gratuities.

 River cruisers don’t quite match the luxury standards of ocean-going vessels, but river cruisers do come close.
 Refer to the chart at How River Cruising Compares To Luxury Ocean Cruising for comparison.